GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

             enabled: true

 1. Commit and push the code to the repository.
 This will trigger the Config Sync operator to pick up the changes and create the Kubernetes objects in the
-    `kcc-tutorial-dev` namespace.
+    `cc-tutorial-dev` namespace.
 Config Connector will then take the configuration and create a Cloud Storage Bucket in your Google Cloud dev project.

     It may take some time for Config Sync to synchronize changes from the repository